arifeld/10496Code/TeamCode/TeleOP/readme.md

 # TeleOP Code
-Any proper and competition-based code is prefixed by TeleOP_
+Any proper and competition-based code is prefixed by "TeleOP\_".
+Note that TeleOP\_Driving is not a full competition-ready program.